 Certification is the making of the translator.

-One of the best ways to get people to take you seriously as a translator (and be able to find work more easily) is to get accredited or certified as a translator.
-Certification is proof that you have the skill set and capabilities to serve as a professional translator and makes it easier for you to get your foot in the door when looking for a job.
-Many universities offer translator certification so you won’t have to look very far to find the tools you need to get started on the road to becoming a pro!
+One of the best ways to get people to take you seriously as a translator (and to find work more easily) is to get accredited or certified as a translator.
+Certification is proof that you have the skillset and capabilities to serve as a professional translator, enabling you to get your foot in the door when looking for a job.
+Many universities offer translator certification, so you won’t have to look very far to find the tools you need to get started on the road to becoming a pro!

 Experience makes a master.